What is a Traffic Officer?

-Traffic officers have the important responsibility of ensuring the safety of our roads.
+Traffic Officers have the important responsibility of ensuring the safety of our roads.
 Traffic Officers enforce road rules for both drivers and pedestrians to prevent accidents and deaths from occurring.
 The main goal of a Traffic Officer’s tasks is to save lives whilst ensuring a safe and free flow of traffic.

-- distributing fines
+- issues fines

-- inspecting vehicles for road worthiness
+- inspects vehicles for road worthiness

-- monitoring cellphone usage
+- monitors cellphone usage by drivers

 - a good driver?